 The recruitment industry is a good example of one that is largely misunderstood.
 With over 25,000 recruitment agencies registered in the UK, you will find wildly different cultures, pay structures and progression opportunities.
 Never discount this is as a career based on someone’s experience at another agency.

-Here are five incorrect assumptions about recruitment we hear… We can’t speak for the entire industry, but these aren’t the case at Whitehall!
+Here are five incorrect assumptions about recruitment we hear.
+We can’t speak for the entire industry, but these aren’t the case at Whitehall!

-- There is no career path for recruiters – FALSE – It is a real career with progression opportunities and great financial rewards.
+False – Recruitment is a real career with progression opportunities and great financial rewards.
 A recruiter usually starts as a Consultant and can progress to Senior Consultant, Team Lead and then onto managerial positions.
 Each promotion means a change in your base pay, sometimes with increases in commission percentage, and changes to your responsibilities.
 You manage your own desk and you progress as you hit different targets, which means you grow at your own pace and you can get as far as you have the drive to.
 In a fast-growing company like Whitehall, there are many opportunities for those who are looking to progress, as we require more team leaders and managers as we expand.
-Promotions are nearly entirely based on ‘the numbers’, there is no preferential treatment, it’s a level playing field.
+There is no preferential treatment, it’s a level playing field.
 Simply put, our best recruiters get promoted.
-Read Chris’ story to learn how he has made a successful career in recruitment.
+Read Adam’s story and his journey as a recruiter.

-- There’s lots of small print, you don’t get the commission they claim – FALSE – You have a base salary and you earn commission from all the deals you make.
+False – At Whitehall, you have a base salary and you earn commission from all the deals you make.
 Being a recruiter is like managing your own business, therefore you also decide your own wages: the harder you work and the more job placements you make, the more commission you can earn.
 There are no thresholds, no hidden small print, and our commission structure is the same for everyone in the business.
 It might be hard at the beginning while you are learning, same as it would in any new job you start, but once you get the hang of it, you will never look back.
-Read Adam’s story and his journey as a recruiter.

-- I will need to work long hours – FALSE – As a recruiter you usually work during office hours on weekdays and never on weekends, bank holidays or Christmas days as you would do in other careers like retail or hospitality.
+False – As a recruiter you usually work during office hours on weekdays and never on weekends, bank holidays or Christmas days as you would do in other careers like retail or hospitality.
 If you are a Senior Consultant, you might need to respond to the odd e-mail or call out of office hours but if you do, it only means commission might be coming your way.
 If you work for a fun company like Whitehall, you also have the opportunity to enjoy our facilities like the pool table, ping pong table and our funky canteen.
 Days truly never feel long when you are having fun and you enjoy your job, one of the main reasons to have been awarded as one of the Best Small Companies to work for by the Sunday Times.